MahApps/mahapps.com/input/docs/dialogs/mvvm-dialog.md

 ## Unregister views that come and go

 :::{.alert .alert-warning}
-**A registration that is never removed keeps the view model and the window alive for the lifetime of the process.**
+**In 2.4.11 a registration that is never removed keeps the view model and the window alive for the lifetime of the process.**
 :::

 `DialogParticipation` keeps its registrations in a static dictionary that maps the context to the element it was registered on.
 Both are held by a strong reference, and an entry is only removed when the attached property *changes*.
 Closing a window does not change it.